openhab/openhabian/docs/openhabian.md

 5. For completeness, openHABian still provides the historic option to move the root filesystem to USB-attached devices.
 See \[menu option 37\].
     We don't recommend or support doing so but if you're convinced this is beneficial to your situation, feel free to go for it.

-    WARNING 1: openHABian does not support hardware modifications to have an effect on the system itself such as to add an SSD drive to boot from.
+    WARNING 1: openHABian maintainers do not support you in applying hardware modifications to have an effect on the system itself such as to add an SSD drive to boot from.
-    We clearly recommend NOT to do this, for your own sake of reliability.
+    We clearly recommend not to do this, for your own sake of reliability.

     WARNING 2: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.